Saudeleur dynasty: Religion

 Religion during the Saudeleur dynasty featured megalithic temples and funerary sites, food offerings, and oracular divinations.
 The central cult of the Saudeleur Dynasty was at Nan Madol, where offerings were made to the Thunder God Nahn Sapwe, or Daukatau, from whom the Saudeleur derived legitimacy.
 Nahn Sapwe was venerated natively by Pohnpeians.
 From Nan Madol, the cult of Nahn Sapwe spread to the other districts of Pohnpei.
 Other native cults included those surrounding freshwater eels and the deity Ilake.

 The Saudeleur made an unsuccessful attempt to introduce worship of their own deity, Nahnisohn Sapw, to whom Pohnpeians offered only token homage.
 The Saudeleur rulers made the ravenous moray eel Nahn Samwohl an intermediary to Nahnisohn Sapw, who indicated the foreign god was contented by devouring tribute in the form of a turtle.
 The priestly class, headed by the Soukiseleng high priest, was powerful and influential in Pohnpeian society.

 The annual kampa ritual affirmed Pohnpeians' dedication to the gods and spirits of the land.
 The sakau ceremony was an elaborate affirmation of Saudeleur dominance, with much ritual surrounding the preparation and presentation of gifts to rulers.

 Food offerings reserved especially for the Saudeleur included turtles and dogs, both of which held ritual symbolism.
 Turtles (wei) represented the three major political divisions (wei) and held a central place in a myth where two brothers must sacrifice their mother – the Life-Giving Turtle – to be eaten by the Saudeleur after they jokingly said they would sell her for a taste of the Saudeleur's dog meat.
 The dog held a further important position in Saudeleur society: the rules of the Saudeleur were enforced by mythical dogs called Ounmatakai ("watchmen of the land").
 At Nan Madol, remnants of turtle and dog status foods have been found.

+History

+The Saudeleur dynasty is thought to have emerged in the 12th century, though exact dates remain uncertain due to the lack of written records.
+According to Pohnpeian oral tradition, the first Saudeleur ruler, a king named Saudeleur, arrived from the Southeast (possibly from the Mariana Islands or other Pacific regions) and established control over the island.

+Under the rule of the Saudeleur dynasty, Pohnpei became a major center of power in the Micronesian region.
+The Saudeleurs centralized authority, controlling the island's resources, trade and political structure.

+Over the centuries, the centralized power of the Saudeleur dynasty began to breed resentment among local chiefs.
+The strict control over resources, the forced labor for monumental construction and the divine status claimed by the Saudeleur kings led to growing discontent until its downfall in the 17th century.